-Information on positions in other companies: Chairman of the Board of Apranga SIA; Chairman of the Board of Apranga OU; Member of the Board of Apranga LT UAB; Member of the Board of Apranga LV SIA.
-Member of the Board of Apranga BPB LV SIA; Member of the Board of Apranga PLV SIA; Member of the Board of Apranga SLV SIA; Member of the Board of Apranga MLV SIA; Member of the Board of Apranga MLV SIA; Member of the Board of Apranga BEE OU; Member of the Board of Apranga BEE OU; Member of the Board of Apranga ST Retail OU; Member of the Board of Apranga ST Retail OU; Member of the Board of Apranga MDE OU.
+Information on positions in other companies: Chairman of the Board of Apranga SIA: Chairman of the Board of Apranga OU; Member of the Board of Apranga LT UAB; Member of the Board of Apranga LV SIA.
+Member of the Board of Apranga BPB LV SIA; Member of the Board of Apranga PLV SIA; Member of the Board of Apranga SLV SIA; Member of the Board of Apranga MLV SIA; Member of the Board of Apranga Ecom LV SIA; Member of the Board of Apranga Estonia OU; Member of the Board of Apranga BEE OU; Member of the Board of Apranga PB Trade OU; Member of the Board of Apranga ST Retail OU; Member of the Board of Apranga MDE OU; Member of the Board of Apranga HEST OU; Member of the Board of Apranga Ecom EE OU.